W-David-Porter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 ³It is like the things I see in this room [on this street, and so on].

-5. You can also use the idea for a particular thought that you recognise as harmful.
+5. You can also use the idea for a particular thought that you recognize as harmful.
 ²This practice is useful, but is not a substitute for the more random procedures to be followed for the exercises.
 ³Do not, however, examine your mind for more than a minute or so.
 ⁴You are too inexperienced as yet to avoid a tendency to become pointlessly preöccupied.

-6. Further, since these exercises are the first of their kind, you may find the suspension of judgement in connection with thoughts particularly difficult.
+6. Further, since these exercises are the first of their kind, you may find the suspension of judgment in connection with thoughts particularly difficult.
 ²Do not repeat these exercises more than three or four times during the day.
 ³We will return to them later.